boonseng3/material-css-sandbox/README.md

 Stripped down all the unnecessary stuff and wrap the examples in card where possible.

 This will showcase all the different components in material.
+Uses Materialize v0.100.2.

 1. Basic Typography